anarichter/anarichter.github.io/_pages/bookshelf.md

 <br>
 <br>
 <br>
-... but you know, that <strong><a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a></strong> about how little remains from reading or watching films does resonate with me – consciously, anyway. (and starting to record the books i read on Goodreads came as a tactic to get around this)
+... but you know, that <strong><a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a></strong> about how little remains from reading or watching films does resonate with me – consciously, anyway. (so starting in 2022 to record the books i read on Goodreads came as a tactic to get around this)
 <br>
 <br>
 <br>
 <span style="font-size:14px;font-weight:lighter">
-then, i'm not one for poems, but these two left me amazed: (my </span><span style="font-size:14px;font-weight:lighter">« poemshelf »</span><span style="font-size:14px;font-weight:lighter"> if you indulge me)
+then, i'm not one for poems, but these two left me amazed (actually, leave me each time i read them)... my </span><span style="font-size:14px;font-weight:lighter">« poemshelf »</span><span style="font-size:14px;font-weight:lighter"> if you indulge me:
 <br>
 <br> <strong>We grow accustomed to the Dark</strong>
-<br> <i>by Emily Dickinson</i>
+<br> <i>Emily Dickinson</i>
 <br>
 <br> We grow accustomed to the Dark—
 <br> When Light is put away—